snowplow/dbt-snowplow-web/docs/markdown/snowplow_web_overview.md

 In short, the standard modules can be treated as the source code for a distinct piece of software, and custom modules can be treated as self-maintained, additive plugins - in much the same way as a Java package may permit one to leverage public classes in their own API, and provide an entry point for custom programs to run, but will not permit one to modify the original API.

-The `_this_run` and derived (e.g. `snowplow_web_page_views`, `snowplow_web_sessions`, `snowplow_web_users`) tables are considered part of the 'public' class of tables in this model structure, and so we can give assurances that non-breaking releases (ie. any v1.X release) won't alter them.
+The `_this_run` and derived (e.g. `snowplow_web_page_views`, `snowplow_web_sessions`, `snowplow_web_users`) tables are considered part of the 'public' class of tables in this model structure, and so we can give assurances that non-breaking releases won't alter them.
 The other tables may be used in custom SQL, but their logic and structure may change from release to release, or they may be removed.
 If one does use a scratch table in custom logic, any breaking changes can be mitigated by either amending the custom logic to suit, or copying the relevant steps from an old version of the model into the custom module.
 (However this will rarely be necessary).

 ### What denotes a custom module?

 **Does:**
 In short, anything that plugs into the incremental framework provided by this package.
-Generally speaking any models you create that reference any of the `_this_run` tables from the standard modules are leveraging this framework and therefore need to be tagged with `snowplow_web_incremental` (see the tagging sectiom).
+Generally speaking any models you create that reference any of the `_this_run` tables from the standard modules are leveraging this framework and therefore need to be tagged with `snowplow_web_incremental` (see the tagging section).
 Such models will typically be materialized as incremental, although for more complex custom modules there may be a series of staging models that ultimately produce an derived incremental model.
 In this case, all staging models also need to be tagged correctly.

 **Doesn't:**
 Models that only reference a Snowplow web derived table as their input, rather than a `_this_run` table.
 Since these derived tables are materialized as incremental they contain all historic events.
 Any models you build that reference these tables can therefore by written in a drop and recompute manner i.e. materialized as a table.
 This means they do not leverage the incremental framework of this package and therefore **should not be tagged.**